 This is only a theory but we feel that the food products in developed countries are genetically engineered.
 Animals are given growth hormones and most plants are genetically engineered to grow bigger and faster.
 The foods you are eating also make you grow faster and lead to overweight issues.
 There is so much sugar in all types of foods you eat that you can’t help but be overweight.
 Actually, the food we eat now tastes better and we believe is much healthier for us.
 The information below should bear this out for you.

-When we left home for our first trip were we well past overweight.
+When we left home for our first trip we were well past overweight.
 I am 6 feet and weighed 325lbs or around 160 Kilos, I now weigh 190 lbs or 90 kilos.
 That is a loss of around 135 lbs.
 Laurel has lost about 80 lbs now.
 Once we left America, we walked pretty much everywhere we went.
 The drop in weight has had a major impact on our cardio health as well as joints in our legs.
 Carrying around an extra 135 lbs will ruin your knees.
 In the last year, we have climbed Mt Phousy in Laos, walked the Great Wall of China, trekked Mongolia and climbed through the temples of Angkor Wat.
 We are now in Nepal and about to paraglide in the Himalayas as well as trek Anapurna.
 All of this has been possible because of our choice to leave home and travel.

-This is not a lifestyle for a lot of people our age but for us it has proven to be a good choice.
+This is not a lifestyle for a lot of people our age but for us, it has proven to be a good choice.
 We see the world one step at a time.
 We live a life that many people wish they could live and are just afraid to take the first step.
 For seniors, we are all sitting on a ticking “time” bomb and that is just a reality.
 For many a cruise, each year and playing golf etc are enough to complete their lives.

 Are you one of the people who feel that there is something missing and that you find yourselves wanting more?
 Are you a younger person who does not want to become a part of the 9 to 5 group and live a structured life, do you want to see and experience the world now and not later.
-Perhaps a life of long term travel or at least one combined with your current life might give you that little something extra.
+Perhaps a life of long-term travel or at least one combined with your current life might give you that little something extra.
 We hope these are helpful and in some way answer the question you first asked: “How Do I Become A Digital Nomad”.

 Should you have questions please ask them in the comments section below or contact us directly at [email protected]